Approved Classes for Water Well Drillers and Pump Installers

-The Indiana Rural Water Association is hosting its annual Water Institute in French Lick, IN.
-This course is approved for six hours for both well drillers and pump installers.
-For more information and to register, visit the IRWA page.
+October 2020 - The Indiana Ground Water Association is hosting its biannual convention in Michigan City, IN on Oct.
+22. The event is approved for 6 hours for both well drillers and pump installers.
+To register, please visit the website at indianagroundwater.org/event/100964/?instance_id=34.
+Registration begins Aug.
+1.

 - The International School of Well Drilling: Courses are approved for both well drillers and pump installers and available for 1 or 2 hours each depending on topic.
 A total of 11 hours of continuing education is available.
 Visit website for topic availability and registration.
 Course fees vary.